mohamedlmalki/epic-strapi/blog/blog-posts/03-epic-next.md

 ```

 Let's do one more quick refactor.
-In `src`, create a new folder named `data` with a file called `loaders.tsx`.
+In `src`, create a new folder named `data` with a file called `loaders.ts`.

 And add the following code.